Dynamic crosshairs with shaders

 Doom ballista reticule.

-TLDR: masks and transformations, Half life, Needler, Halo 5's boltshot reticule, Regular fucking crosshair
+TLDR: masks and transformations, Half life, Needler, Halo 5's boltshot reticule, Regular crosshair